-- Blindness—Generally occurs gradually from fibrous changes in the lens of the eye.
+- Blindness.
+Generally occurs gradually from changes in the lens of the eye.

-- Overweight/obesity—More than half of senior dogs are overweight or obese, undermining quality of life.
+- Overweight/obesity.
+More than half of senior dogs are overweight or obese, reducing their quality of life.

 Is there a way to objectively measure my dog’s quality of life?

 Dr. Alice Villalobos, a veterinary oncologist, has developed a quality-of-life scale for dogs so that owners can act on behalf of their beloved animal family members as a pet's end of life approaches.
 The quality-of-life scale provides guidelines that help owners and veterinarians work together to maintain a healthy human-animal bond.
 The scale provides a tool with which to measure the success of a palliative care or hospice plan for a dog with life-limiting disease and to fine-tune that care/plan.

 Dr. Villalobos' quality-of-life scale looks at seven different categories and scores each parameter from 1 to 10, with 10 being the best.
 A score above 5 in each category, or an overall score greater than 35, suggests that the dog's quality of life is acceptable and that it is reasonable to continue end-of-life care and support.